App-vNext/Polly/README.md

         // do something
     });

-// Retry multiple times, calling an action on each retry with the current exception, retry count and
+// Retry multiple times, calling an action on each retry
+// with the current exception, retry count and context
-// context provided to Execute()
+// provided to Execute()
 Policy
     .Handle<DivideByZeroException>()
     .Retry(3, (exception, retyCount, context) =>